Get your garden supplies in order with my DIY gardening station! Today I’m sharing before and after photos of my latest organization project!

 After the painting was finished, it was time to stock up on organization and gardening products!

-- First, I took stock of all of our gardening items.
+- Then, I took stock of all of our gardening items.
 We had lots of “odds and ends” bags of fertilizer, dirt, plant food, and other gardening products.
 We had purchased some cute pastel colored gardening gloves from Costco several years ago, but over the summers you lose a glove here and there, and they needed replacing.

 - Decide what you need!
 In addition to the gardening gloves, we’d had a random amalgamation of watering cans over the years that had somehow either disappeared or ended up with holes in them, and so we needed a new watering can (and a cute one at that, since I usually dread having to water plants every day!).
 And lastly, I wanted some sort of basket or cart that I could put all my gardening items in and take with me out into the yard.